MaxabHaase/LetA/README.md

 Instructions on  running the scripts:

-Input should be a multifasta file that represents each variant from a DMS experiment.
+Input should be a multifasta file that contains read variants from a DMS experiment.
+You will need two conditions, a control condition (no selection) and an experimental condition (with selections).
 To run, set up a bash script to run both scripts sequentially.
 They are written to work with the LetA DMS experiment.
 As such, modification would be required for other datasets.

 Example Bash Script:
 ```